ryanfitton/ansible-playbooks-home-servers/README.md

 # Ansible Playbooks for Home Servers

-Designed for systems running `Ubuntu 22.04` and later.
+Designed for systems running `Ubuntu 22.04` or `Debian 12.9.0` and later.

 ## Setup